tricorder-observability/Starship/README.md

   modules written in your favorite language, and are executed in eBPF+WASM.
 You can write your own modules in C/C++ (Go, Rust, and more languages are coming).

-Tricorder is working on supporting all major frontend languages of writing eBPF programs, including:
+We are working on supporting all major frontend languages of writing eBPF programs, including:
 * [BCC](https://github.com/iovisor/bcc)
 * [BPFtrace](https://github.com/iovisor/bpftrace)